Code-Institute-Submissions/Leoney-book_AprResub/README.md

 3. In book's profile to add average rating.
 4. In genres page to enable the "More [genre] ... " links.
 5. In author's page to add short biography.
+6. An administrator profile priviveges to be added so the site administrator can able to edit or delete added by users books.

 ## Technologies Used